NACLab/ngc-learn/docs/modeling/node.rst

 Node
 ====

+A Node represents one of the fundamental building blocks of an NGC system.
+These particular objects are meant to perform, per simulated time step, a calculation of output activity values given an internal arrangement of compartments (or sources where signals from other Node(s) are to be deposited).

 .. _node-model:

 Node Model
 --------------
-The ``Node`` class serves as a root class and fundamental building block of an NGC system/graph.
+The ``Node`` class serves as a root class for the node building block objects of an NGC system/graph.
 This is a core modeling component of general NGC computational systems.
 Node sub-classes within ngc-learn inherit from this base class.